adamreiser/cubealyzer/README.md

 cubes, although some cards will not be counted (e.g., spells that make tokens or creatures with alternative casting costs).

 A cube file must be provided via the positional argument.
 This should contain the cards appearing in the cube, one per line.
 If there are multiple copies of a card, that line should be repeated.
-This format was chosen because it is compatible with [cubetutor](https://www.cubetutor.com/) CSV output (columns after the first are ignored).
+This format is compatible with [cubetutor](https://www.cubetutor.com/) CSV output (columns after the first are ignored).

 Uses card data from the [Scryfall API](https://scryfall.com/docs/api/).